Boise State is one of the newest FBS teams to take part in the recent wave of conference realignment. The program announced it is going to the Pac-12.

 Mountain West Teams Going To The Pac-12

-San Diego State, Boise State, Colorado State, and Fresno State are the teams from the Mountain West going to the Pac-12.
+San Diego State, Boise State, Colorado State, and Fresno State were the first four teams from the Mountain West to announce they were going to the Pac-12.
+Then Utah State accepted an invite as well.

 For more Group of Five coverage, follow us on Facebook and Twitter.